Steve McQueen’s Bullitt 1968 Mustang GT Vs The New Ford Mustang Bullitt Limited Edition 2019

 Steve McQueen’s 1968 Mustang GT, featured in the movie Bullitt, set the stage for Ford’s amazing success with the Mustang.
 That success was also earned by Ford engineers who designed one of the most popular Fords of all time.
 The 1968 Mustang offered many different packages and options so that not all Mustangs were equal in 1968.

 The 1968 Mustangs were a widely varied lot.
-There were no less than eight different Ford engine options and four different transmissions, for the 1968 Mustang.
-There were also two different body styles; Fastback, like the one Steve McQueen drove in Bullitt, and the standard coupe.
+There were no less than eight different Ford engine options and four different transmissions for the 1968 Mustang.
+There were also two different body styles: Fastback, like the one Steve McQueen drove in Bullitt, and the standard coupe.

-The 1968 Mustang standard Ford Coupe sold new for $2,578 while the GT 500 KR Fastback sold for $4,472 according to Classic Mustang.
+The 1968 Mustang standard Ford Coupe sold new for $2,578 while the GT 500 KR Fastback sold for $4,472, according to Classic Mustang.
 Steve McQueen’s Bullitt was a Fastback.
-Today’s 2019 Bullitt will cost considerably more of course.
+Today’s 2019 Bullitt will cost considerably more, of course.

 1968 Mustang Engine Options according to Classic Mustang ranged from 200 cubic inches to 428 cubic inches.